zzhjerry/sfmovies/README.md

 ## Architecture

-This is a static web app without a backend system hosted on Netlify.
+This is a serverless web app hosted on Netlify.

-- SF movie data with locaitons are retrived from [here](https://data.sfgov.org/resource/wwmu-gmzc.json)
+- SF movie data are retrived from [here](https://data.sfgov.org/resource/wwmu-gmzc.json) with an ajax call
-- Location names will be turned into latitude and longitude via [Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro)
+- Location names will be turned into latitude and longitude via [Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) (also done by ajax call)

 ## Libraries